 In accordance with federal regulations, St. Lawrence University requires principal investigators of federally funded sponsored activities to periodically verify that the salaries charged to grants for which they are responsible represent a reasonable estimate of the actual time worked on the grant.

-Within 14 days of receiving this information, the principal investigator must ascertain that the salaries reported by the Business Office as charged to the grant do represent a reasonable estimate of the actual time worked on the grant.
-If the salaries do not accurately reflect the time worked, the principal investigator should indicate the correct allocation of salary to the grant.
-In either case, the principal investigator will sign and date the report and return it to the Business Office.
+The principal investigator must ascertain that the salaries reported by the Business Office as charged to the grant represent a reasonable estimate of the actual time worked on the grant.
+If the salaries do not accurately reflect the time worked, the principal investigator should indicate the correct allocation of salary to the grant and the actual time worked on the grant.
+In either case, the principal investigator will verify the report and return this verification to the Business Office.

 If a report indicates that the salaries charged to a grant did not represent a reasonable estimate of time worked on the grant, the Business Office will reallocate the salary expense so that the grant is only charged an amount representative of time actually worked.